alex-straw/dex-assignment/README.md

   + Select the 'Dex.sol' contract.
   + Copy `0x49d6A493767dE142A8181cb5E2C58D597477de21` into the 'At Address' input box - and press the button.
   + This will enable you to interact with all the functions of the already deployed contract

-## Exposed functions:
-  + contractEthBalance --> returns the contract's balance of ETh
-  + contractTokenBalance --> returns the contract's TTD balance
-  + maxTokenBuyInEth --> returns the largest purchase in wei (limited by the contract's balance of TTD).
-  + maxTokenSellInToken --> returns the largest sell of TTD tokens (limited by the contract's ETH balance).